-Proposal submission deadline: Friday, April 16, 2021 at 11:59:59 p.m.
-(23:59:59) EDT.
-(Note: 11:59:59 p.m.
-EDT is 5:59:59 a.m. in Egypt).
-We are unable to consider proposals submitted after this deadline.
+Proposal submission deadline: Tuesday, March 8, 2022 at 11:59:59 p.m.
+(23:59:59)

+EST Proposals submitted after this deadline will not be considered.

-Anticipated time to award for selected proposals: Pending the availability of funds, PRM anticipates, but makes no guarantee, that awards will be made less than three months from the proposal submission deadline.
+Anticipated timeframe to award for selected proposals: Pending the availability of funds, PRM anticipates, but makes no guarantee, that awards will be made less than 6 months from the proposal submission deadline.

-ADVISORY: All applicants must submit concept notes through the website Grants.gov PRM strongly recommends submitting your application packages early to allow time to address any technical difficulties that may arise on the Grants.gov website.
+ADVISORY: All applicants must submit application packages through the website Grants.gov.
+PRM strongly recommends submitting your application packages early to allow time to address any technical difficulties that may arise on the Grants.gov website.